 Civil rights attorney Dr. Artika Tyner is a passionate educator, a highly sought-after speaker, advocate for justice and an award-winning author.
 She currently serves as the associate vice president of diversity and inclusion at the University of St. Thomas.

-Dr. Tyner received her B.A. from Hamline University and earned a master of public policy and leadership (M.P.P) from the University of St. Thomas in St. Paul, Minnesota.
+Dr. Tyner received her bachelor’s from Hamline University and earned a master’s of public policy and leadership (MPP) from the University of St. Thomas in St. Paul, Minnesota.
 She later went on to obtain a doctorate in leadership as well, crediting the legacy of W.E.B.
-Dubois as her inspiration.
-Her doctoral studies provided her with key tools for serving in her community and promoting social justice.
+Du Bois as her inspiration.
+Her doctoral studies provided her with key tools for serving her community and promoting social justice.

 Aside from being highly educated, a few unique facts about Dr. Tyner are that she studied Mandarin Chinese since she was in junior high school, has traveled to China twice and has taught at the World Academy for the Future of Women (SIAS International), and she also started her very first job at the age of 13, where she developed two exhibits: the Mississippi River Gallery and the History of Black Scientists while working as a lab partner at the Science Museum of Minnesota.

-What inspired you to write your children’s book?
+What inspired you to write your first children’s book?

 What is the mission you set out to accomplish with your voice in this book?

 I am using my voice to inspire young people that they can make a difference in the world.
 My goal is to promote literacy, cultural awareness and leadership development.